Your area Not set — showing everywhere

 Addressed

-Aidan, a student at Westhill High School, shared his future plans to attend Rice University.
-He discussed his studies in STEM and his experience teaching at Code Ninjas.
+Aidan, a student at Westhill High School, shared his future plans to study electrical and computer engineering at Rice University.
+He also mentioned his experience as a STEM instructor at Code Ninjas.
 Key concern

 Board response

-The board engaged with the student's presentation of his achievements.
+The board engaged with the student during the scholarship presentation.

 Mia